noviscient/Factsheet-Wiki/README.md

             rets_all[self.market_rets.name].values)).fit().params[1]
       ...
   ```
-  Above code finds the Beta, which coRWesponds to the coefficient of the market returns (`results.params[1]`)
+  Above code finds the Beta, which corresponds to the coefficient of the market returns (`results.params[1]`)
   ### Location
   File: `calculation.py`
   Function: `cal_risk_stats(self)`